 THE ENVIRONMENTAL LANDS

-Lendlease contributes one percent of all revenue from land sales into the Environmental Lands, which cover the 120 hectares of native bushland surrounding Bingara Gorge.
+Lendlease contributes one percent of all revenue from land sales into the Environmental Lands, which cover 112 hectares of the broader bushland surrounding Bingara Gorge.
 The Community Association also manages the ongoing maintenance and activation of these lands.